Codein-Labs/ibexa-seo-toolkit/CONTRIBUTING.md

 ### Ibexa

-This symfony bundle aims at providing tools for Ibexa, a Digital Experience Platform (DXP) edited by Ibexa.
+This symfony bundle aims at providing tools for Ibexa DXP (Digital Experience Platform).

 As such, we don't provide tools for a Symfony only application, and don't plan to.